 Fine Lines and Wrinkles

 Pico laser treatments in Singapore can eliminate more than just pigments in the skin.
 As the laser pulses hit our skin layers, it also stimulates our skin cells to start healing again.
 Our skin has a natural tone to it.
 In areas where we say that our skin or muscles are toned, we can pinch up those tissues between our thumb and forefinger and our skin and muscle ‘snaps back’ to its initial position when we let go.
 If our skin isn’t toned, it might take a second or longer for our tissues to return to their initial position – that’s when we call our skin saggy, ‘crepey’, or has lost its tone.
-Other than doing exercises to build up muscle to regain back our tone, skin can also regain some of its tone through this natural healing response of our body to pico laser treatments.
+Other than doing exercises to build up muscle to regain back our tone, skin can also regain some of its tone through pico laser treatments.

 → Number of PicoCare treatment sessions: If you are not experiencing severe deep wrinkling, the Pico laser in Singapore can help fine lines and mild wrinkles within 2 to 3 treatment sessions to soften their appearance.
 If you have deeper wrinkles and sagging skin that need to be sorted out, treatments can be combined with other treatments such as Botox or face fillers.